churchlab/millstone/README.md

 Our test framework isn't perfect.
 Here are some potential problems and other hints that might help.

+#### Celery workers not starting?

+You might see this error:

+    AssertionError: No running Celery workers were found.

+So far, we're aware of a couple reasons you might see this:

+* Another integration test in the same run failed, causing all subsequent integration tests to fail.
+* celerytestworkers were not shut down (use script above to kill them).

 #### `ps aux` and `grep` are your friends

 To see running celery processes: